JimTyrrell/ABCs/README.md

 # ABCs

-Welcome to a passion project of mine to help software developers be better developers.
+Welcome to a passion project of mine to help software developers be better developers using the power of Design Thinking which includes a lot of science and some art to make better developers.

 Right now, just Week 1 is mostly done.